-&lt;sup>34 See ACE, et al.-18, Crowley VS at 25-39; GPU-02, Crowley VS; CE-05, Crowley VS; see also CEC-05, Harris VS at 17-19.
+See ACE, et al.-18, Crowley VS at 25-39; GPU-02, Crowley VS; CE-05, Crowley VS; see also CEC-05, Harris VS at 17-19.

-&lt;sup>35 The shippers have admitted in discovery responses that Mr. Crowley's jurisdictional threshold calculations excluded any consideration of the impact of merger efficiencies, ered, there is no valid support for the claim that the Transaction would significantly raise the level of applicable regulatory rate "ceilings," even assuming those "ceilings" had any practical meaning in constraining any particular rail rates.
+The shippers have admitted in discovery responses that Mr. Crowley's jurisdictional threshold calculations excluded any consideration of the impact of merger efficiencies, (continued...)

-The fallacy in Mr. Crowley's analysis can most easily be demonstrated by reference to his attempted restatement of the Board's relinue adequacy determinations to reflect both the acquisition of portions of Cornail by CSX and NS and the incorporation of the so-called acquisition "premium" (i.e., acculation cost).
-Sec. e.g., ACE, et al.-18, Crowley VS at 33-36 & Ex.
+The fallacy in Mr. Crowley's analysis can most easily be demonstrated by reference to his attempted restatement of the Board's revenue adequacy determinations to reflect both the acquisition of portions of Conrail by CSX and NS and the incorporation of the so-called acquisition "premium" (i.e., acquisition cost).
+See, e.g., ACE, et al.-18, Crowley VS at 33-36 & Ex.
 TDC-14.
 Mr. Crowley claims that, when acquisition cost (rather than predecessor cost) is used to compute the 1996 rates of return for the combined CSX/Conrail and NS/Conrail systems for revenue adequacy purposes, CSX/Conrail's return drops from 8.8 percent to 6.2 percent and NS/Conrail's return falls from 11.6 percent to 7.6 percent.
 Id.
-Even assuming such a reduction would somehow deprive shippers of otherwise available rate relief, these figures tell only part of the story.
+Even assuming such a reduction would somehow deprive shippers of otherwise available rate relief. these figures tell only part of the story.
 Mr. Crowley's restatement reflects (albeit incorrectly) the impact of the acquisition cost of Conrail on